 In this section we prove that the HCP for superthin square grid graphs can be solved in polynomial time.
-We also show that in a superthin square grid there exists at most one Hamiltonian cycle.
+We also show that in a superthin square grid there exits at most one Hamiltonian cycle.
 The proofs are by case analysis of the local structure of a Hamiltonian cycle.

-Let G = (V, E) be a superthin square grid; let C be a Hamiltonian cycle in G. Let $\deg(u)$ denote the degree of a vertex $u \in V$ .
-Let v be a degree-3 vertex of G. In the figures below, vertices of Gare shown with solid circles; hollow circles represent points of $\mathbb{Z}{\Box} \setminus V$ where there can be no vertex of G; asterisks represent grid points "in question".
+Let G = (V, E) be a superthin square grid; let C be a Hamiltonian cycle in G. Let $\deg(u)$ denote the degree of a vertex $u \in V$.
+Let v be a degree-3 vertex of G. In the figures below, vertices of G are shown with solid circles; hollow circles represent points of $\mathbb{Z}{\square} \setminus V$, i.e., those points, where there can be no vertex of G; asterisks represent grid points "in question".